AnastasiaGundova/Pereval/README.md

   * 500 — error when performing the operation;
   * 400 — Bad Request (if there are not enough fields);
   * 200 is a success.

+The `partial_update` method in the `PerevalAddedViewset` allows for `updating` specific fields of a pass entry.
+If the pass is `new (status 'NW')`, it can be partially updated.
+Valid updates are saved and confirmed with a `success` message `(state: 1)`.
+Invalid data results in an error message detailing the issues `(state: 0)`.
+If the pass isn't new, the update is rejected, and the reason based on the pass's current status is provided.
+This method ensures that only certain updates are allowed depending on the pass's status, maintaining the integrity of the data.

+> [!IMPORTANT]
+> You cannot change the data when the pass status is different from "NW".
+> You cannot change user data.

 ## The content of the project
 ### Models
 * User: